Thassamon-jar/the-INF6027-project-page-/README.md

 ### The INF6027 Project

 ## Overview
-This project analyses data from the City of York Council to explore ways to enhance digital platforms and improve public engagement.
-By focusing on user age groups, the study aims to develop effective strategies for increasing online service adoption and leveraging user feedback to improve service delivery and engagement.
+The purpose of these research questions is to identify the primary target based on demographic factors to develop data-driven strategies for improving public engagement with online services.

 ## Research Questions